Skyrunners: Cast

+Production

+The film was shot in New Zealand, at Studio West in West Auckland.

 Promotion

 A teaser trailer for the film was released on DisneyXD.com to promote it.
 On November 13, the song "Low Day", a song for the movie, aired in world premiere on Radio Disney and Disney XD.
 The song is performed by Capra, a band that Kelly Blatz is the lead singer of.
 The song has also been heard in an Expedia commercial.

 The film was released on iTunes in November 17, 2009 (ten days before the film's television premiere) and premiered on Disney Channel on January 17, 2010.